 Do not use anything other than the correct capacity breaker and fuse.
-Using fuse, wire or copper wire with too large capacity may cause a risk of mal-
+Using fuse, wire or copper wire with too large capacity may cause a risk of malfunction or fire.

 Location of cable holes

 - A For remote controller cables

 - For outdoor unit connection cables

 - © For power supply cables